All Episodes

 From sea to shining sea.

-The issue of absolute versus say limited immunity and the Supreme Court arguments today got very interesting on a lot of fronts.
+The issue of absolute versus a limited immunity and the Supreme Court arguments today got very interesting on a lot of fronts.

-Um and then, of course, the Trump witch on trial in New York with a biased judge who donated to uh uh uh Donald Trump's opponent.
+And then, of course, the Trump witch hunt trial in New York with a biased judge who donated to Donald Trump's opponent.

 We have Greg Jarrett, Fox News legal analyst, best-selling author, David Schoen, civil rights attorney, previously represented President Trump.

-Uh let's start with the Trump immunity, Supreme Court oral arguments that took place today.
+Let's start with the Trump Immunity Supreme Court oral arguments that took place today.

-Well, it it went exactly as I've discussed and predicted with you.
+Well, it went exactly as I've discussed and predicted with you.

 Presidents already have immunity from civil lawsuits as long as their actions fall within the outer perimeter of official duties.

-Without some kind of immunity, um, the the chilling effect on presidential decision making would trigger paralysis.
+Without some kind of immunity, the chilling effect on presidential decision-making would trigger paralysis.

-So you know, I it appears that there are at least four justices who want to send this back to the lower courts.
+So, you know, it appears that there are at least four justices who want to send this back to the lower courts.

-It's called Remanding the Case to sort of uh figure it out.
+It's called remanding the case to sort of figure it out.

-The Supreme Court will either give them guidance to do that along the lines of the uh immunity in civil cases, or the Supreme Court will just outright say we hereby extend the same uh official duties protection that was identified in the Nixon versus Fitzcherell case in 1982.
+The Supreme Court will either give them guidance to do that along the lines of the immunity in civil cases, or the Supreme Court will just outright say we hereby extend the same official duties protection that was identified in the Nixon versus Fitzgerald case in 1982.

-So but this is I mean, it's going to have to one way or another go back to the lower court, which means, you know, hearings and briefs, and there's no way that this case would be tried before the election.
+But this is, I mean, it's going to have to, one way or another, go back to the lower court, which means, you know, hearings and briefs, and there's no way that this case would be tried before the election.

-Uh one of the the big arguments that I think came out here, and and going into this, uh David Schoen, I thought that maybe the better argument would be limited immunity, uh, because they keep bringing up these absurd hypotheticals that, you know, well, if a president decides that their opponent in in an official act is a danger to the country and orders their assassination, are you saying that that they would be immune from that?
+You know, well, if a president decides that their opponent in an official act is a danger to the country and orders their assassination, are you saying that they would be immune from that?

-Um that's why I I I think you would have uh an argument for limited immunity, but criminal immunity and civil uh immunity as Greg is talking about.
+That's why I think you would have an argument for limited immunity, but criminal immunity and civil immunity, as Greg is talking about.

 I think you're right, and I think you and Greg are saying the same thing, actually.

-Um I think that in this case uh they're gonna do something they should do.
+I think that in this case, they're going to do something they should do.

-You know, look, I'm not in the prediction business, but what's clearly oh, it clearly ought to be the result here, and what the arguments indicate, as Greg said, um, and as you've indicated, Sean, is something like Nixon versus Fitzgerald, the nineteen eighty-two case that says a president must enjoy immunity for actions taken within the outer perimeter of his official authority, official acts.
+Look, I'm not in the prediction business, but what's clearly, oh, what clearly ought to be the result here, and what the arguments indicate, as Greg said, and as you've indicated, Sean, is something like Nixon versus Fitzgerald, the 1982 case that says a president must enjoy immunity for actions taken within the outer perimeter of his official authority, official acts.

-The uh I I've said it before, you know, I hate to say it, but uh President Trump's gonna win this one in spite of his lawyers.
+I've said it before, you know, I hate to say it, but President Trump's going to win this one in spite of his lawyers.

 The positions they take and took again today at the Supreme Court are just wrong.

-They if they were asked today, for example, well, what if a president ordered a coup?
+They were asked today, for example, what if a president ordered a coup?

 Would that be considered an official act?